SAP/spartacus-docs/_pages/dev/ssr/ssr-ccv2-issue-spartacus-version-2.md

   ]
 ```

-By adding the `csr` section with the `webroot` path, the hosting service is able to resolve your front-end file.
-The path we present is based on the Angular default configuration but it is customizable via the `angular.json` file.
+By adding the `csr` section with the `webroot` path, the hosting service is able to resolve your front end file.
+The path presented here is based on the Angular default configuration, but you can customize it in the `angular.json` file.

-**Note:** If you are updating your `manifest.json` from an older version and you applied a workaround, make sure to remove it before deploying again.
+**Note:** If you are updating your `manifest.json` from an older version and you applied a workaround, make sure to remove the workaround before deploying again.

-## Workarounds (no longer needed)
+## Previous Workarounds

+**Note:** These workarounds are no longer needed because the issue can be resolved with a new `manifest.json` format, as described above.
+The following information is for reference purposes only.

-Choose a workaround depending on whether the `manifest.json` of your js-app uses the new manifest format or the old manifest format.
+Prior to the current solution (see above), you would choose a workaround depending on whether the `manifest.json` of your js-app used the new manifest format or the old manifest format.

 ### Workaround for the New Manifest Format